camunda/camunda-bpm-assert/README.md

 # Introduction

-A small library to facilitate the creation of [fluent](http://www.martinfowler.com/bliki/FluentInterface.html) unit tests for your [Activiti](http://activit.org) and [camunda fox](http://www.camunda.com/fox) BPMN processes.
-It's a project spin-off of
+A small library to facilitate the creation of [fluent](http://www.martinfowler.com/bliki/FluentInterface.html) unit tests for your [Activiti](http://activiti.org) and [camunda fox](http://www.camunda.com/fox) BPMN processes.
-[The Job Announcement](https://bitbucket.org/plexiti/the-job-announcement-fox), a web application built in order to showcase a business process-centric application based on the [Java EE 6](http://www.oracle.com/technetwork/java/javaee/overview/index.html) technology stack and the [camunda fox BPM Platform](http://www.camunda.com/fox).
+This project is a spin-off of [The Job Announcement](https://bitbucket.org/plexiti/the-job-announcement-fox), a showcase for a business process-centric application based on the [Java EE 6](http://www.oracle.com/technetwork/java/javaee/overview/index.html) technology stack and the [camunda fox BPM Platform](http://www.camunda.com/fox).

-An online version of the web application can be found at [http://the-job-announcement.com/](http://the-job-announcement.com/).
+An online version of The Job Announcement can be found at [http://the-job-announcement.com/](http://the-job-announcement.com/).

 This project leverages two great testing libraries: [Fixtures for Easy Software Testing](http://fest.easytesting.org/) and [Mockito](http://code.google.com/p/mockito/).

-You can write fluent and more readable process unit tests like this one:
+You can write fluent and more readable process unit tests like this:

     :::java
     ...